Hanappe Bazooka

 Hanappe Bazooka (花平バズーカ, Hanappe Bazuuka) is a Japanese manga series created by Kazuo Koike and Go Nagai.
 It was originally published in Shueisha's Weekly Young Jump from 7 June 1979 to the issue of 7–14 January 1982.
-An OVA based on the manga was released in 1992 by Nippon Crown and it would later be released in the United States by ADV Films, in Italy by Dynamic Italia, and in Spain by Manga Films.
+An OVA based on the manga was released in 1992 by Nippon Crown and was later released in the United States by ADV Films, in Italy by Dynamic Italia, and in Spain by Manga Films.